 Skip to Step 6.
-For more information on checking DiveLine, see Testing the DiveLine Installation on page 34.
+For more information about checking DiveLine, see Testing the DiveLine Installation on page 36.

-3. Enter <server> if you are using the default port number 2130, and <server>:<port number> if you are using another port number.
-For example, jsmith-001:2131.

-If the connection fails, the Select DiveLine Server dialog box opens.
-If successful, skip to Step 6.

-4. Enter or select the name of the server and click Select.
+- 3. If you are using the default port number 2130, enter <server>.
+If you are using another port number, enter <server>:<port number>.
+For example, jsmith-001:2131. - If the connection fails, the Select DiveLine Server dialog box opens.
+If successful, skip to Step 6. - 4.
+Enter or select the name of the server and click Select.

 NOTE: The default port number is 2130.
-If another port is used, specify it in the server name using the format <server name>:<port number>.
+If you are using another port, specify it in the Server box by using the format <server name>:<port number>.